 Beyond two days, each additional day allows you to visit another area of the park, tackle a big hike, drive the scenic drives, and visit the lakes and waterfalls.

-I recommend spending at least three days in Mount Rainier National Park (one day for Sunrise, one day for Paradise, and the third day to visit Ohanapecosh and ride the gondola to Crystal Mountain).
+I recommend spending at least three days in Mount Rainier National Park (one day for Sunrise, one day for Paradise, and the third day to go hiking or visit another section of the park).
 Extra days gives you more time for hiking, for exploring quiet corners of the park, and gives you some contingency time just in case you get bad weather.

 We spent six days here and still could have used more time.
 The hikes here are incredible and there are a lot to choose from.